best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 There was much more work to be done on the larger partition than the smaller ones.
 The Spark UI shows there were more records to process on the large partition therefore the task takes much longer.
 Note the number of records processed in each task matches the number of rows in each join key.
 The output DataFrame is partitioned by the join key.

-**Groupby**
+**Group by**

-In the case of the groupby the skewed variable isn't too much of an issue because the aggregation is quite simple and is optimised, therefore it is easy to process each partition whether there is skew or not.
+In the case of the group by the skewed variable isn't too much of an issue because the aggregation is quite simple and is optimised, therefore it is easy to process each partition whether there is skew or not.
 Again, the output DataFrame is partitioned by the grouped variable, this time there is one row on each partition.

 **Window**